 Take any class

 There were times I was strongly encouraged not to take certain classes, as the teacher was skeptical about having a student with an IEP.
-For one of these classes, I took it virtually through a state program and had a teacher who was experienced not only with IEPs, but also with having students with low vision.
-I know I wouldn’t have had such a great experience if I had taken the class in the classroom, and I was thankful that I was able to take it virtually.
+For one of these classes, I took it virtually through a state program.
+I ended up having a teacher who was familiar with having students with low vision.
+I know I wouldn’t have had such a great experience if I had taken the class in the classroom.

-Another example is that I completed my PE and health requirements online, since being included in traditional PE classes would be near impossible- and being included in Driver’s Ed would have definitely been impossible!
-For more on my experience in taking PE virtually, click here.
+Another example is that I completed my PE and health requirements online,.
+Being included in traditional PE classes would have been near impossible due to my vision and chronic illness.

-I took a virtual class every summer in high school, but this setting was especially helpful when I had to repeat Algebra 2, due to my IEP accommodations not being met the first time I took the class.
-I found accessible graphing applications and a large print calculator, and was able to get an A when I retook the class.
+I took a virtual class every summer in high school, including when I had to repeat Algebra 2.
+I found accessible graphing applications and a large print calculator, and got an A when I retook the class.
 Best of all, I didn’t have to worry about being in the classroom environment again, where it would be more difficult for me to integrate technology.

 Quiet testing environment

 I remember for one of my classes, the testing environment was always very noisy, and it was difficult to concentrate.
-While I could take some tests at home, I also took tests at my school, traveling to quiet testing locations so I could concentrate.
+While I could take some tests at home, I also took tests at my school.
+I would go to quiet testing locations so I could concentrate.

 Because I was able to access all of the materials and had my accommodations followed, I often received higher grades in my virtual classes than in my traditional classes.
 My senior year, when I had four virtual classes, I was able to get straight As!